 Portuguese and Spanish ingredients—inimitable port wine, paprika, cilantro, and olive oil—flavor this tapas-style dish.
 Set out cocktail picks, or toothpicks, for nibbling on these delicious little bites.
-To cook these bites once and enjoy them twice, double the recipe, omitting the cilantro, and freeze half the batch.
-Then just thaw them in the fridge and reheat them in in a skillet, adding fresh cilantro before serving.–Kate Heyhoe
+To cook these bites once and enjoy them twice, double the recipe, omit the cilantro, and freeze half the batch.
+Then just thaw them in the fridge and reheat them in a skillet, adding fresh cilantro before serving.–Kate Heyhoe

 LC Hah!
 Note

-If you’re anything like us, you may as well forget satisfying your and three other appetites with this tapas, as suggested by the number of servings above.
+If you’re anything like us, you may as well forget satisfying yours and three other appetites with this tapas, as suggested by the number of servings above.
 Hah!
 Just can’t be done, not when it’s so tricky to stop tossing back small bites of warmly spiced chicken.
-Perhaps consider it an entree instead, for two not four, spooning the chicken over rice to soak up every last drop of that sauce.
+Perhaps consider it an entrée instead, for two not four, spooning the chicken over rice to soak up every last drop of that sauce.

 - 2 garlic cloves